Echinacea purpurea (purple cone flowers)

 ‘Magnus’ is a purple cultivar that reaches over 1m and flowers in mid summer through to spring.

-Species Cultivars and division
+Species Cultivars and Propagation by division

 A white species E. purpurea ‘alba’ is also available sometimes named ‘white swan’.
 A few named cultivars are around including E. purpurea ‘prairie splendour’, E. purpurea ‘magnus’ , and ‘ruby giant’.